-Another thing about reviews is that whether it’s a bad or a good one, consumers watch whether you respond to it.
+Another thing about reviews is that whether it’s a bad or good, consumers watch whether you respond to them.
 If you do, it builds trust between consumers and brands which affects your chances of ranking higher.

 Off-page SEO is all about getting people to notice you outside your website.
 One way you can do this is to participate in offsite forums that are relevant to your audience or brand.

-A few examples of this are participating in Twitter trends or threads, posting questions on forums, and answering questions regarding your product on discussion threads.
+A few examples of this are participating in X (formerly Twitter) trends or threads, posting questions on forums, and answering questions regarding your product on discussion threads.